gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Set up a code editor

 A code editor is a program designed specifically for editing computer code.
 There are many great ones out there.

-If you haven't worked with a code editor before, we recommend the editor used throughout this tutorial -- [**VS Code**](https://code.visualstudio.com/).
+> If you haven't worked with a code editor before, we recommend [**VS Code**](https://code.visualstudio.com/), simply because the screenshots used throughout the tutorial will match, and may be easier to follow.

 ### Download VS Code